Siphon880gh/devbrain/Enterprise - Email and Forms/Email Automation by Cronjob, Script, CLI, or Contact Form/Email via Contact Form/Send Email as Owner from a Website Form Using Personal Gmail, App Password, and Nodemailer.md

 ---
 ## 🔐 Requirements

 - For this setup, you **must** have generated an App Password for your personal gmail address.
 If you haven't, first refer to [[1a.
-Create Gmail app password]].
+Create Gmail app password (And see if your Google account supports it)]].

 ---